WISDEM/WEIS/docs/weis_models.rst

 In simple terms, WISDEM can be seen as the first tool for the conceptual design of a wind turbine.
 Once a first conceptual design is generated, WEIS becomes a critical tool for more sophisticated studies investigating the dynamic performance of the turbine, whether land-based or offshore.

-WEIS users are encouraged to familiarize themselves with WISDEM through its documentation, which is available at `https://wisdem.readthedocs.io/en/master/ <https://wisdem.readthedocs.io/en/master/>_`.
+WEIS users are encouraged to familiarize themselves with WISDEM through its documentation, which is available at `https://wisdem.readthedocs.io/en/master/ <https://wisdem.readthedocs.io/en/master/>`_.
 The list of WISDEM examples is often a good starting point.

 RAFT
 -------
-`RAFT <https://github.com/WISDEM/RAFT>`_ (Response Amplitudes of Floating Turbines) is an open-source Python code for frequency-domain analysis of floating wind turbines.
+`RAFT <https://github.com/WISDEM/RAFT>`_ (Response Amplitudes of Floating Turbines) is an open-source Python-based software for frequency-domain analysis of floating wind turbines.
 The software includes quasi-static mooring reactions, strip-theory and potential-flow hydrodynamics (first and second order), blade element momentum aerodynamics, and linear turbine control in a way that avoids any time-domain preprocessing.
 RAFT constitutes the "Level 1" of modeling fidelity in the WEIS toolset for floating wind turbine controls co-design, providing rapid evaluation (in the order of seconds) of the coupled responses of the system.

 As a frequency-domain code, RAFT solves for the steady state response of the system assuming linearity.
 In the frequency domain, time-varying quantities (such as external loads and system responses) are modeled as a linear superposition of a mean and a Fourier series of complex amplitudes.
 Under these assumptions, RAFT can compute: